The YWCA Central Alabama is committed to advocacy that supports our mission of eliminating racism and empowering women.

 The YWCA Central Alabama recognizes that having safe, accessible and reliable public transportation is essential to helping the women and families we serve move toward economic security.

-Because the YWCA Central Alabama cares about the safety and emotional well-being of all Alabama children, we support the establishment of policies and laws that protect gay, lesbian, bisexual, transgender, questioning and gender non-conforming youth and students.
+Because YWCA Central Alabama cares about the safety and emotional well-being of all Alabama children, we support the establishment of policies and laws that protect lesbian, gay, bisexual, transgender, questioning/queer, intersex, asexual and gender non-conforming youth and students.

-To learn more about protection for GLBTQ youth, visit the Alabama Safe Schools Coalition.
+To learn more about protection for LGBTQIA+ youth, visit the Alabama Safe Schools Coalition.

 Educational disparities in greater Birmingham and the Schools to Prisons Pipeline